National Outdoor Book Awards Banner NOBA

 Judging takes place during a six week period in the fall.
 Judges use a pre-printed evaluation form and independently score books based on a series of criteria.
 The best accumulated scores determine winning books.

-Winning books are announced in early November at the International Conference on Outdoor Recreation and Education.
-(A list of the winners appears on the NOBA website at the same time the announcement is being made at the conference.)
+Winning books are announced in mid November on the NOBA website.
+(The actual date of the announcement is found here: NOBA Schedule.)
 News releases announcing the winners are provided to the wire services, selected newspapers, periodicals, web sites, and corporate and independent buyers.